vincenzot/CovidMonitor-API-Italy-Statistics-Viewer/README.md

 A simple implementation example of CovidMonitor.info API to retrieve JSON data about COVID-19 in Italy.
 You can easily code your own COVID-19 Statistics Viewer.

+# What is CovidMonitor.info?
+CovidMonitor is a project that I developed to monitor the spread of the COVID-19 virus and display it on an interactive density heatmap.
+You can use it as a data source to retrieve your desired informations.

 # Instructions
 1. Download this repository;